UtsavBajracharya/PERN-To-Do-App/README.md

 1. Open Nexus at http://localhost:8081.

-2. Log in using the default admin credentials found in /nexus-data/admin-password.
+2. Log in using the default admin credentials in /nexus-data/admin-password.

 3. Configure repositories:
    - Create group, proxy, and hosted repositories.